FAQ

 Q: Why is there an adjustment on my MAP Grant?

-A: The MAP Grant pays according to the number of enrolled credit hours.
-Students enrolled in 15 or more credit hours will receive 100% of the MAP Grant award on their financial aid notification.
-Enrollment below 15 credit hours causes a prorated MAP disbursement.
-If the number of credit hours changes after the initial disbursement of the MAP Grant, by adding or dropping credit hours, the funds already paid to a student account may be adjusted.
-Information about how enrollment affects the MAP Grant and is available here.
+A: It’s important to note that the MAP Grant pays on the number of credit hours enrolled.
+Students enrolled in 15 or more credit hours will receive 100% of the MAP Grant award as stated in their financial aid notification.
+However, if you enroll in fewer than 15 credit hours, the MAP Grant will be prorated accordingly.
+It’s important to remember that any changes in the number of credit hours after the initial disbursement of the MAP Grant may lead to adjustments in the funds already paid to your student account.
+More information on how enrollment affects the MAP Grant is available here.

 Q: If I enroll part-time, will my financial aid be adjusted?

-Q: Why did I have loans cancelled or reduced when I received my scholarship or tuition waiver?
+Q: Why were my loans cancelled or reduced when I received my scholarship or tuition waiver?

 A: All students have a Cost of Attendance that is shown on their financial aid notification.
-Per federal regulations, total financial aid resources cannot be greater than the Cost of Attendance.
-If an additional scholarship or tuition waiver results in an over-award in excess of the Cost of Attendance, any federal or private loans are subject to reduction or cancellation so that total aid does not exceed the Cost of Attendance.
+According to federal regulations, financial aid resources cannot exceed the Cost of Attendance.
+If an additional scholarship or tuition waiver exceeds the Cost of Attendance, any federal or private loans may be reduced or canceled to ensure that students remain within their Cost of Attendance.

 Q: What is Federal Work Study?